A combined first and second order variational approach for image reconstruction: Introduction

-Already in the pioneering paper of Chambolle and Lions \cite{ChambolleLions} the authors propose a higher order method by means of an inf-convolution of two convex regularisers.
+Already in the pioneering paper of Chambolle and Lions \cite{ChambolleLions} the authors propose a higher-order method by means of an inf-convolution of two convex regularisers.
 Here, a noisy image is decomposed into three parts $u_{0}=u_1+u_2+n$ by solving

 where $\nabla^2 u_2$ is the distributional Hessian of $u_2$.
 Then, $u_1$ is the piecewise constant part of $u_0$, $u_2$ the piecewise smooth part and $n$ the noise (or texture).
 Along these lines a modified infimal-convolution approach has been recently proposed in the discrete setting in \cite{SS08,setzer2011infimal}.
-Another attempt to combine first and second regularisation originates from Chan, Marquina, and Mulet \cite{chan2001high}, who consider total variation minimisation together with weighted versions of the Laplacian.
+Another attempt to combine first and second order regularisation originates from Chan, Marquina, and Mulet \cite{chan2001high}, who consider total variation minimisation together with weighted versions of the Laplacian.
 More precisely, they consider a regularising term of the form

 where $f$ must be a function with certain growth conditions at infinity in order to allow jumps.
 The well-posedness of the latter in one space dimension has been rigorously analysed by Dal Maso, Fonseca, Leoni and Morini \cite{dal2009higher} via the method of relaxation.